bxparks/rpn83p/USER_GUIDE.md

 spending.

-I finished my formal school education before graphing calculators became popular, so I didn't know anything about them until a few months.
+I finished my formal school education before graphing calculators became popular, so I didn't know anything about them until a few months ago .
 I did not know that the early TI graphing calculators used the Z80 processor, and more importantly, I did not know that they were programmable in assembly language.

 I realized that I could probably create an app that could turn them into